Accelerated Reinforcement Learning for Temporal Logic Control Objectives: Introduction

-In this paper, we propose an accelerated model-based RL method that can quickly learn control policies for stochastic systems, modeled as unknown MDPs, with LTL control objectives.
-The unknown MDP has discrete state and action spaces and it models uncertainty in the workspace and in the outcome of control decisions.
+In this paper, we propose an accelerated model-based and value-based RL method that can quickly learn control policies for stochastic systems, modeled as unknown MDPs, with LTL control objectives.
+The unknown MDP has discrete state and action space and it models uncertainty in the workspace and in the outcome of control decisions.
 The sample-efficiency of the proposed algorithm relies on a novel \textit{logic-based exploration} strategy.
-Particularly, the proposed algorithm relies on the following three steps.
-First, the LTL formula is converted into a Deterministic Rabin Automaton (DRA).
-Second, similar to \cite{gao2019reduced}, the product between the MDP and the DRA is constructed on-the-fly giving rise to a product MDP (PMDP) over which rewards are assigned based on the DRA acceptance condition.
-Finally, a new RL method is applied over the PMDP to learn policies that maximize the expected accumulated reward capturing the satisfaction probability.
-The proposed RL algorithm relies on a new stochastic policy, called $(\epsilon,\delta)-$ greedy policy, that exploits the DRA representation of the LTL formula and a continuously learned model of the unknown MDP to bias exploration towards directions that may contribute to task satisfaction.
-Particularly, as per the proposed policy the greedy action is selected with probability $1-\epsilon$ (exploitation phase) while exploration is triggered with probability $\epsilon$, as in the $\epsilon$-greedy policy.
-Unlike the $\epsilon$-greedy policy, when exploration is enabled, either a random or a biased action is selected probabilistically (determined by $\delta$ parameters), where the latter action guides the robot towards directions that will most likely result in mission progress.
-Computation of the biased action requires (i) a distance function over the DRA state space, built similarly to \cite{kantaros2020stylus}, measuring how far the robot is from accomplishing the assigned LTL task and (ii) a continuously learned MDP model.
-We note that the proposed logic-based exploration strategy does not require knowledge or modification of the reward structure.
+We note that the proposed exploration strategy does not require knowledge or modification of the reward structure.
 Additionally, sample-efficiency of the proposed algorithm can be further improved by facilitating exploitation, as well, by e.g., introducing intermediate rewards \cite{toro2022reward,cai2022overcoming}; nevertheless, this is out of the scope of this paper.
+Finally, we provide comparative experiments demonstrating that the proposed learning algorithm outperforms, in terms of sample-efficiency, RL methods that employ random (e.g., \cite{gao2019reduced,hasanbeig2019reinforcement, bozkurt2020control}), Boltzmann, and UCB exploration.